• Skip to primary navigation

 Since they don’t share their recipe, we took what we know to be some very flavorful ingredients and tested it until it was the perfect combination of flavors to mimic their sauce.

 Start with your food processor.
-It’s handy and easy to clean and it’s a tool I use often.
-Toss in the onions, fresh ginger and liquids so you can come up with a uniform chunky sauce that will be perfect as your condiment for many recipes!
+It’s handy, easy to clean and it’s a tool I use often.

 • If you don’t own a food processor, you can easily grate the onion and ginger by hand.